Here is what we have to date:

 “A decision to close the Gloversville tannery of the Surpass Leather Company permanently was announced today by Harold Connett, President.
 In revealing that the closing order would be effective Oct.
 5, Mr. Connett said the company would transfer its operations to its Philadelphia plant because it could “no longer afford to divide its production between two tanneries.”

-1939 Mary Booth died In Gracedieu Cottage of the Booth country home Gracedieu Manor in Thringstone Leicester.
-The Manor was taken over by the Prep School of Radcliffe College
+1939 Mary Booth died In Gracedieu Cottage of the Booth country home Gracedieu Manor in Thringstone Leicester, she had moved to the cottage in 1932.
+It had been built in the grounds by Charles for some relations (the Macnaghten family into which their eldest daughter Antonia (Dodo) had married) to have somewhere to stay that gave them independence from the main house.
+The Manor had been taken over by the Prep School of Radcliffe College

 1940s Booths began to get involved in bovine production – as dealer in East Africa